1 Of Me Amazon FBA Success Stories: How I Sold $40,639 Worth of Physical Products in 30 Days

 Our Separate Website is Helping Increase Value of Business

-I should also make a quick note that we are actively building a separate website in the same niche as our Amazon products.
+I should also make a quick note that we are actively building a separate affiliate website in the same niche as our Amazon products.
 Which is a game changer, and one of the many factors owing to our success.
 The purpose of this website is 2 fold:

 - Generate traffic outside of Amazon (primarily from Google)